akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The guards mounted.
 The older one touched his forehead to Beatrice.
 “Take courage, my lady.
 I believe that all will be well.
 I say this with grown daughters of my own.”

-They rode back toward the castle.
+They rode back towards the castle.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 14 - Who will care for him?
+## Chapter 14 ⬩ Who will care for him?

 The shady lane was quiet.